prowl107/Arduino-Lightsaber/README.md

 The Arduino Lightsaber is a model lightsaber created with a 3D printed hilt and ws2812b LED strips

 ## Description
 This project was my first adventure into working with electronics and hardware.
-Since I was transitioning from an Aerospace Engineering major, I knew next to nothin about working with hardware let alone software development.
-From October 2019 to May 2020 I gradually started picking up the knloweldge I needed to eventually finish the project.
+Since I was transitioning from an Aerospace Engineering major, I knew next to nothing about working with hardware let alone software development.
+From October 2019 to May 2020 I gradually started picking up the knowledge I needed to eventually finish the project.

-My goal was to create a somewhat realistic model lightsaber similar to the ones produced by companies such as ultrasabers and kyberlight although definetly not as durable.
+My goal was to create a somewhat realistic model lightsaber similar to the ones produced by companies such as ultrasabers and kyberlight although not as durable.
 To make up for that, I wanted the ability to control the color of the blade and allow the user to choose the sound fonts.

 The biggest challenge was mounting everything inside the hilt.
 When I designed it, I did not account for the extra bit of width on the breadboards and the space taken up by the lipo battery.
-As a result I decided to remove the IMU since I wasn't able to spend too much longer on this project.
-Fortunately, I was able to include the color chaning blade and changeable sound fonts.
+As a result, I decided to remove the IMU since I wasn't able to spend too much longer on this project.
+Fortunately, I was able to include the color-changing blade and changeable sound fonts.

-For the most part this was a sucess even on a small scale.
-Starting from absolutely nothing, I did learn alot and some of that knowledge served me in my classes.
-Despite the mistakes, I think this was a good first step and there will definetly be a second model at some point in the future.
+For the most part, this was a success even on a small scale.
+Starting from absolutely nothing, I did learn a lot and some of that knowledge served me in my classes.
+Despite the mistakes, I think this was a good first step and there will be a second model at some point.

 ## Final Product
 <img src="images/20201129_215438.jpg">